Automation Toolkit Actions Reference

 Parameters:

-• Copy File Name: Name of an open Excel workbook (e.g. File Name.xlsx)
+• Copy File Name: Name of an open Excel workbook to copy (e.g. File Name.xlsx)

-• Copy Sheet Name: Name of a sheet in workbook (e.g. Sheet1)
+• Copy Sheet Name: Name of a sheet in workbook to copy (e.g. Sheet1)

-• Paste File Name: Name of an open Excel workbook (e.g. File Name.xlsx)
+• Paste File Name: Name of an open Excel workbook to paste to (e.g. File Name.xlsx)

-• Paste Sheet Name: Name of a sheet in workbook (e.g. Sheet1)
+• Paste Sheet Name: Name of a sheet in the workbook to paste to (e.g. Sheet1)

-• Paste Range: Reference to a cell range on a worksheet (e.g. A1:D10)
+• Paste Range: Reference to a cell range on a worksheet to paste to (e.g. A1:D10)

 • Paste Type: The paste type to perform.
 Valid entries include: